Published on March 23, 2020

 Where to Hang

-I haven’t had a staircase for nearly nine years (we lived in a one-story previously), so I sort of had to re-learn how and where to hang art on an angle.
-I plan to add wainscoting to my staircase once we replace the carpet with hardwood stairs, so I had to keep that in mind for my starting height.
-I measured, taped off, and let that determine where I would hang the bottom row.
-Here is an example of how wainscoting looks with a staircase gallery wall.
+I haven’t had a staircase for nine years (we lived in a one-story previously), so I sort of had to re-learn how and where to hang art on an angle.
+We plan to add wainscoting to the staircase once we replace the carpet with hardwood stairs, so I had to keep that in mind for my starting height.
+Measuring and taping off really helped me determine where I would hang the bottom row.

 My friend and very talented artist, Deb Presutto, created a rendering of my exact staircase gallery wall layout, with correct dimensions, and added images of her artwork.
 I love how it looks with her collection, and you can order the entire set of prints HERE and then use the measurements listed below to have them framed.
 Easy!